So, what is Diabetes? The term ‘diabetes’ means excessive urination and the word ‘Mellitus’ means honey.

 This type of Diabetes is usually caused by lifestyle habits, genetics, and ageing.
 It can usually be managed with a healthy diet and exercise.

-Type 2 diabetes is preventable – in some cases.
+In some cases, Type 2 diabetes is preventable.
 You can reduce your risk of developing type 2 diabetes by eating a healthy diet and staying active.
 Most importantly, you can reduce your risk by watching the waistline and maintaining a weight appropriate for your height.

 Treatment of Diabetes Type 1